South African Class 19D 4-8-2: Wankie Colliery

-Industrial
+Industrial use

 As they were being retired, several Class 19D locomotives were sold into industrial service.
 By the late 1980s, some of them were already at work at Dunn's, Saiccor, Loraine Gold Mine and Bamangwato Concessions Ltd. (BCL) in Botswana, and more were to follow.

 As late as 2011, two Class 19Ds which had been used on the Vaal Reefs Gold Mine in the 1980s until they were retired and dumped at Jan Kempdorp where they stood unprotected for about twenty years, were bought by BCL Selebi-Phikwe.
 The locomotives, possibly numbers 2678 and 2689, were to be overhauled for use by the mine there, which was still operating ex-SAR Class 19D and ex-RR 19th class locomotives.
 By June 2012, the first of these two was put into service.
 However the mine closed in late 2016 putting the entire fleet out of work and now up for sale (December 2018).